 This also applies for CT, or CBT in general, since there is a big difference between problem-focused individual CBT treatment and problem-focused organisational CBT treatment.
 The former has root causes that can be tricky to find and are mostly out of control, but the latter have problems that are symptoms due to a bad system, which we have control of ourselves.
 And a bad system, we know how to treat with help of our set of principles and our Prefilled Root Cause Analysis Map, derived by negating the principles.

-So, in the case with CBT for organisations, it is really about plastering the symptoms, the root cause is not looked for.
-Which means that if the organisation is non-healthy due to that the system it is built on, is bad, CBT will not help much.
-Maybe short-term, but then only due to the Hawthorne effect ; someone cares about the workers, which can make them more happy and therefore more productive for a short while.
-The only possible way forward for an unhealthy organisation is to fulfil our set of principles, make the system better, and in that way achieve a healthy organisation.
+So, in the case with CBT for organisations, it is really about plastering the symptoms, the root causes are never looked for.
+Which means that if the organisation is non-healthy due to that the system it is built on, is bad with many unsolved root causes, CBT cannot cure that.
+Maybe it will look like some positive effects have been reached short-term, but then only due to the Hawthorne effect ; someone cares about the workers, which can make them more happy and therefore more productive for a short while.
+The only possible way forward for an unhealthy organisation with unsolved root causes is to fulfil our set of principles, i.e., make the system better, and in that way achieve a healthy organisation.
+We simply need to focus on fulfilling our organisational principles, both for our people and for our activities.
+We must stop focusing on curing the individuals when our organisation, due to that it is mal-functioning, disrespects our own people in the end, as a consequence.

 With Toyota’s motto “Respect for people” and their systemically thinking, they have already what is needed for their people to flourish.